Get to know GameFrame

 • player’s lives

-• the sub-goal tally
+• the sub-goal counter

-The player’s ship object called Ship contains:
+The player’s ship object, called Ship, includes:

-• the associated sprite (image)
+• its sprite (image)

-• the logic that shoot lasers
+• code that shoots lasers

 Documentation